ting11222001/House-List-Angular/README.md

 # Angular-Homes-App

 This project follows the [Build your first Angular app](https://angular.dev/tutorials/first-app) tutorial provided by the official Angular documentation.
-While the tutorial is a couple of years old, it still provides a solid foundation for understanding how Angular works, covering key concepts like components, services, data binding, and routing.
+While the tutorial is a couple of years old (Angular 16), it still provides a solid foundation for understanding how Angular works, covering key concepts like components, services, data binding, and routing.

 ## Table of Contents